cforage/play-autocomple/README.md

 To prepare the database, do import: mongoimport --db <catalogdb> --collection catalogs --file catalog.json

-Update application.conf of following key to poin to correct database mongo.database=<catalogdb>
+Update application.conf of following key to poin to correct database: mongo.database=<catalogdb>

 Please note, currently mongodb server that will be used should disable the authentication, because the code has not handled the mongodb authentication yet.